PowerMizzou - Missouri ekes out 23-19 win over MTSU despite offensive struggles

 Again, it was a tough night for Cook, but his night wasn’t nearly as bad in Drinkwitz’s eyes as the offensive line’s.

-The Tigers' offensive line showed some promise last week versus South Dakota when center Connor Tollison and left tackle Javon Foster were both in PFF College’s top five offensive linemen for Week 1 and the unit as a whole played really well.
+The Tigers' offensive line showed some promise last week versus South Dakota which was highlighted by center Connor Tollison and left tackle Javon Foster being in PFF College’s top five offensive linemen for Week 1.

 The stats show the offensive line allowed four sacks, seven tackles for loss and committed three penalties.